 The robotic process automation (RPA) market is slated to expand by 3,400% over the medium-term, exploding from $200m in 2017 to $7bn by 2025, and IT research firm Gartner estimates that 70% of financial companies are already using or piloting RPA.
-Given this outlook, CBXmarket hosted the “Resorting to Robots” webinar last month and explored strategies for implementing and capitalizing on RPA in investment management spaces.
-Featuring Bonnie Dallum, the CEO of RPA Officer, in conversation with CBXmarket’s VP of Strategy and Marketing John Mizzi, the pair discussed the impact that automation can have on asset managers’ workflows.
+Given this outlook, IMTC (at the time, CBXmarket) hosted the “Resorting to Robots” webinar last month and explored strategies for implementing and capitalizing on RPA in investment management spaces.
+Featuring Bonnie Dallum, the CEO of RPA Officer, in conversation with IMTC’s VP of Strategy and Marketing John Mizzi, the pair discussed the impact that automation can have on asset managers’ workflows.
 Check out the main takeaways below.

 RPA complements human capital.
 It’s not a replacement.